HumanFS/humanfs-react-gateway-sdk/README.md

 ## Usage policy

 NB: Safe Client Gateway isn't meant for public use.
-Please _do not_ use this SDK if you're building, e.g., a Safe App.
+Please _do not_ use this SDK if you're building, e.g., a Safe DataSource.

 ## Using the SDK